Cindi Duchow

-Cindi Duchow (born August 21, 1959) is an American retail manager, buyer and politician, currently serving in the Wisconsin State Assembly.
+Cindi Duchow (born August 21, 1959) is an American retail manager and Republican politician from Waukesha County, Wisconsin.
+She is a member of the Wisconsin State Assembly, representing Wisconsin's 97th Assembly district since 2025; she previously represented the 99th Assembly district from 2015 to 2025.
+Earlier in her career, she served on the town board of Delafield, Wisconsin.

+Biography

 Born in Waukesha, Wisconsin, Duchow received her bachelor's degree from University of Wisconsin–Madison in marketing.
 She has worked as a manager or buyer for several retail merchants, as well as in her family's boat business.

-She serves on the Delafield Town Board and is a Republican.
+She served on the Delafield Town Board and is a Republican.
 In September 2015, Duchow was elected to the State Assembly in a special election.

 In November 2020, Duchow was elected by her colleagues to serve as the Majority Caucus Vice-Chair.

+In January 2024, Duchow voted with 53 other Republicans to ban women in Wisconsin from obtaining abortion care after 14 weeks.
+The bill was opposed by Planned Parenthood, who called it part of "the consistent attack from legislative Republicans" on "reproductive rights and freedoms" that were "disruptive to health care."